sri123vk/Coding-AI-Agent-for-Java-Migration/README.md

 # Java 11 to 21 Migration Agent

 A CLI-based autonomous coding agent that migrates Java 11 projects to Java 21.
-Built with raw Gemini 2.5 Flash API — no LangChain, no agentic frameworks.
+Built with raw Gemini 2.5 Flash API.

 ---